PashaTerletskyi/taxi-service/README.md

 ## _HOW TO RUN PROJECT :_

-1. Create new maven project in your IDE.
+1. Clone this project and open it in your IntelliJ IDEA.
 1. Add SDK(11 or above).
 1. Configure Tomcat(9.0.50 or above).
 1. Install MySQL.